szemkoff/light-city-project/website/docs/concepts/core-concepts.md

 ### 1. The Etheric Blueprint

-Light City exists as an **etheric template** in Earth's higher-dimensional field—a city of light suspended between the physical and spiritual planes.
-This is not metaphorical; in certain spiritual traditions, such structures are understood to exist in subtle energy states, accessible to consciousness but not (yet) to physical senses.
+We describe Light City as an **etheric template**—a pattern referenced in certain spiritual traditions and accessible through contemplative practice.
+In this lens, the city's forms (white-gold crystalline geometries, harmonic tone, central spire) orient our design metaphors and community rituals.

 **Key Attributes:**
 - White-gold crystalline architecture